 Red Flags to Help You Spot Scams

-- Paid training: Believe it or not, this is often a huge red flag.
+- Paid Training: Believe it or not, this is often a huge red flag.
 Always ask to speak with people in person who have completed the training.
-Some specialized areas (like the ones mentioned above) will have programs where you’ll earn a certificate or other training programs (such as legal transcription and medical coding); however other data entry jobs will not require training.
+Some specialized areas (like the ones mentioned above) will have programs where you’ll earn a certificate or other training programs (such as legal transcription and medical or pharmacy transcription); however other data entry jobs do not require training.

-- Asking you to pay upfront for “equipment” you’ll need to complete the work (often asking you for your banking information).
+- Fees to Join: Asking you to pay upfront for “equipment” you’ll need to complete the work (often asking you for your banking information).

-- Asking you to cash a check so that you can buy the equipment you’ll need to work-from-home (this is how those scammers got me).
+- Check Cashing: Asking you to cash a check so that you can buy the equipment you’ll need to work from home (this is how those scammers got me).

-- Your inability to locate credible social proof on the company: All companies have some type of online presence.
+- No Social Proof: Your inability to locate credible social proof on the company: All companies have some type of online presence.

 Researching Jobs Before You Apply